ShaneTracey7/checkers/README.md

 What it does:

-It is a checkers App, if your not familiar with the game, you can find more about it at the following link: https://en.wikipedia.org/wiki/Checkers
+It is a checkers App.
+I used a responsive app design, therefore you can play on your desktop or on a mobile browser.
+If you're not familiar with the game, you can find more about it at the following link: https://en.wikipedia.org/wiki/Checkers

 There are 2 game modes: Human vs. Computer (1-player) and Human vs. Human (2-player).